What’s the #1 Fall Driving Danger if You Live in Virginia?

 #2 Diminishing Daylight

-Our days are shortening, and we return to standard time on Sunday, November 1st.
+Our days are shortening, and we return to standard time on Sunday, November 5th.
 We may gain an hour of sleep, but adjusting after driving in long-lasting summer daylight isn't easy.
-Your reaction times are much slower in the dark, and low visibility conditions call for increased stopping distances.
+Human reactions are much slower in the dark, and low visibility conditions call for increased stopping distances.
 According to the National Safety Council, 50% of traffic fatalities happen at night.
 So, slow down and take your time in the mornings and evenings.
-Remember, that’s when those deer are most active too!
-Don't miss our safe driving tips and how to keep kids safe when the car breaks down.
+That happens to be when those deer are most active too!

 pexels-photo-166057

-Speaking of increased stopping distances brings us to the #1 fall driving danger.
+Increased stopping distances bring us to the #1 fall driving danger:

 #1 Wet Leaves

-Yep.
-This weather channel video gives you a good idea of how wet leaves combine with speed and make for the most dangerous of all fall driving:
+Not what you were thinking, right?
+This weather channel video gives you a good idea of how wet leaves combine with speed to make for the most dangerous of all fall driving:

-The fact is that 60% of the state of Virginia is covered with trees, with 15.72 million acres of forestland!
+The fact is that 60% of the state of Virginia is covered with trees.
+That's 15.72 million acres of forestland!
 Add a fog and rain mix into this fall driving equation.
-You get a slick wet blanket covering a road filled with unsuspecting drivers and 105 pounds of hormonal wildlife zig-zagging across their path.
+You get a slick, wet blanket covering a road filled with unsuspecting drivers and 105 pounds of hormonal wildlife zig-zagging across their path.
 Yikes!
 Our car insurance claim experts have valuable tips for driving in the rain to keep you and your family safe.

 Tips to avoid a deer collision